-The DS1501/DS1511 incorporate a wakeup feature, which powers on at a predetermined day/date and time by activating the $\overline{PWR}$ output pin.
-Additionally, the kickstart feature allows the system to be powered up in response to a low-going transition on the $\overline{KS}$ pin, without operating voltage applied to the $V{CC}$ pin.
-As a result, system power can be applied upon such events as key closure or a modem-ring-detect signal.
-To use either the wakeup or the kickstart features, the DS1501DS1511 must have an auxiliary battery connected to the $V{BAUX}$ pin, and the oscillator must be running.
+The DS1500 incorporates a wakeup feature, which powers on at a predetermined date by activating the \overline{PWR} output pin.
+In addition, the kickstart feature allows the system to be powered up in response to a low-going transition on the \overline{KS} pin, without operating voltage applied to the V{CCI} pin.
+As a result, system power can be applied upon such events as key closure, or a modem-ring-detects signal.
+To use either the wakeup or the kickstart features, the DS1500 must have an auxiliary battery connected to the V{BAUX} pin, and the oscillator must be running.

 The wakeup feature is controlled through the time-of-day/date power-enable bit (TPE).
 Setting TPE to 1 enables the wakeup feature.
 Transfers (TE) must be enabled for a wake up event to occur.
 Writing TPE to 0 disables the wakeup feature.
-The kickstart feature is always enabled as long as VBAUX is present.
+Similarly, the kickstart feature is controlled through the kickstart interrupt-enable bit (KIE).

-If the wakeup feature is enabled, while the system is powered down (no $V{CC}$ voltage), the clock/calendar monitors the current day or date for a match condition with day/date alarm register (0Bh).
+If the wakeup feature is enabled, while the system is powered down (no $V{\rm CCI}$ voltage), the clock/calendar monitors the current day or date for a match condition with day/date alarm register (0Bh).
 With the day/date alarm register, the hours, minutes, and seconds alarm bytes in the clock/calendar register map (02h, 01h, and 00h) are also monitored.
 As a result, a wakeup occurs at the day or date and time specified by the day/date, hours, minutes, and seconds alarm register values.
 This additional alarm occurs regardless of the programming of the TIE bit.
-When the match condition occurs, the $\overline{PWR}$ pin is automatically driven low.
-This output can turn on the main system power supply that provides $V{CC}$ voltage to the DS1501/DS1511, as well as the other major components in the system.
-Also at this time, the time-of-day/date alarm flag is set (TDF), indicating a wakeup condition has occurred.
+When the match condition occurs, the $\overline{\rm PWR}$ pin is automatically driven low.
+This output can turn on the main system power supply, which provides $V{\rm CCI}$ voltage to the DS1500 as well as the other major components in the system.
+Also, at this time, the time-of-day/date alarm flag is set, indicating that a wakeup condition has occurred.

-If $V{BAUX}$ is present, while $V{CC}$ is low, the $\overline{KS}$ input pin is monitored for a low-going transition of minimum pulse width $t{KSPW}$ .
-When such a transition is detected, the $\overline{PWR}$ line is pulled low, as it is for a wakeup condition.
+If V{BAUX} is present, while V{CC} is low, the \overline{KS} input pin is monitored for a low-going transition of minimum pulse width t{KSPW} .
+When such a transition is detected, the \overline{PWR} line is pulled low, as it is for a wakeup condition.
 Also at this time, KSF is set, indicating that a kickstart condition has occurred.
-The $\overline{KS}$ input pin is always enabled and must not be allowed to float.
+The \overline{KS} input pin is always enabled and must not be allowed to float.

-The timing associated with the wakeup and kickstarting sequences is illustrated in Figure 7.
-These functions are divided into five intervals, labeled 1 to 5 on the diagram.
+The timing associated with these functions is divided into five intervals, labeled 1 to 5 on the diagram.

-The occurrence of either a kickstart or wakeup condition causes the $\overline{PWR}$ pin to be driven low, as described above.
-During Interval 1, if the supply voltage on the $V{CC}$ pin rises above $V{SO}$ before the power-on timeout period ( $t{POTO}$ ) expires, then $\overline{PWR}$ remains at the active-low level.
-If $V{CC}$ does not rise above the $V{SO}$ in this time, then the $\overline{PWR}$ output pin is turned off and returns to its high-impedance level.
-In this event, the $\overline{IRQ}$ pin also remains tri-stated.
+The occurrence of either a kickstart or wakeup condition causes the \overline{PWR} pin to be driven low, as described above.
+During Interval 1, if the supply voltage on the V{CCI} pin rises above the greater of V{BAT} or V{PF} before the power-on timeout period (t{POTO}) expires, then \overline{PWR} remains at the active-low level.
+If V{CCI} does not rise above the greater of V{BAT} or V{PF} in this time, then the \overline{PWR} output pin is turned off and returns to its high-impedance level.
+In this event, the \overline{IRQ} pin also remains tri-stated.
 The interrupt flag bit (either TDF or KSF) associated with the attempted power-on sequence remains set until cleared by software during a subsequent system power-on.